gaitocole/CS3308_TLM/TESTING.md

 Automated Test Cases:

-Test Case 1 & 2:
+Test Case 1:
 	Use Case Name
-		Verify the Validity of a PhoneNumber that is entered into the system.
+		Verify the Validity of a PhoneNumber that is entered into the system is only digits.
 	Description
-		Test the input of a phonenumber to verify its both 10 digits long, and does not contain anything other than numbers.
+		Test the input of a phonenumber to verify it does not contain anything other than numbers.
-		Test Case 1 - digits
-		Test Case 2 - length of input string
 	Pre-conditions
 		These tests run independent of the application, and thus there are no preconditions.
 	Test steps